ctrf-io/github-test-reporter/README.md

 To submit a community-built report create a Pull Request.

-You can use reports [community built reports](community-reports) by adding the following to your workflow file:
+You can see available [community built reports](community-reports)

+Add the following to your workflow file:

 ```yaml
 - name: Publish Test Report